coryselzer/NBA_Scouting_Analysis/README.md

 ## Data Sources

 We used NBA_API to gather our roster and team data that we used to create our visualizations in tableau and in our Machine Learning Model.
+Code and data can be found in files within our repository's NBA Data file.

 ## Data Collection